Cheapest month to stay with an average 27% drop in price.

 If you are seeking cultural heritage and adventures in misty mountains, then set your sights on the walled city of Chiang Mai.
 You’ll be sharing the neighbourhood with beautiful splendid stupas and saffron-robed monks when you book a hotel in the ancient capital of the Lanna Kingdom.
 Makkachiva hotel offers great value while just being 5min by foot from Wat Chedi Luang and an 8-min walk to the Chiang Mai City Arts and Cultural Centre.

 If you’ve come to Thailand for beaches, Phuket, Koh Samui, Krabi, Pattaya, Kao Lak, and the Phi Phi Islands are all great destinations to book a hotel.
 Phuket and Pattaya are the destination for fans of water sports, with first-class facilities for sailing, scuba diving, snorkelling, etc., as well as those here for the night life.
 Khao Lak meanwhile is more relaxed and perfect for families, as well as boasting three National Parks.
 With rock formations and jungles, the Phi Phi Islands and Krabi are also full of natural attractions and breath-taking scenery both inland and at sea.
 Koh Samui is a melting pot of culture and excitement, offering a range of activities and something for everyone.

-Book at least 38 days before your stay begins to get the best price for your Thailand accommodation.
+Book more than 90 days before your stay begins to get the best price for your Thailand accommodation.

 FAQs when booking a hotel in Thailand